-In cooperation with the U.S. Department of Commerce’s Commercial Law Development Program (“CLDP”), SLD-International Senior Lawyers Committee is making opportunities for senior lawyers to participate (at this time remotely) in projects that provide legal assistance to developing and transitioning, post-conflict countries around the world.
+The April meeting of SLD International Senior Lawyers Committee, chaired by Bob Lutz and Aaron Schildhaus, discussed opportunities for lawyers to participate in global rule of law efforts.
+In cooperation with the U.S. Department of Commerce (DOC)’s Commercial Law Development Program (CLDP), SLD-International Senior Lawyers Committee is looking to offer opportunities for senior lawyers to participate (at this time remotely) in projects that provide legal assistance to developing and transitioning, post-conflict countries around the world.

-CLDP is a division of the DOC that helps achieve U.S. foreign policy goals in countries through commercial legal reform.
-“CLDP’s unique, government-to-government technical assistance seeks to engage senior lawyers who are experienced regulators, judges, policymakers, business leaders and practitioners from both the public and private sectors to deliver results that make meaningful and lasting changes to the legal and business environments of host countries.”
+CLDP, a division of DOC’s Office of the General Counsel (OGC), helps achieve U.S. foreign policy goals through commercial law reform.
+CLDP works at the behest of US embassies around the world.
+According to its website, "CLDP's unique, government-to-government technical assistance seeks to engage senior lawyers who are experienced regulators, judges, policymakers, business leaders and practitioners from both the public and private sectors to deliver results that make meaningful and lasting changes to the legal and business environments of host countries."
 CLDP operates worldwide on a pro bono basis and offers senior lawyers opportunities to contribute efforts that advance the rule of law through commercial law reform.

-Volunteer senior lawyers under this new cooperative program may be assigned to do work, including to:
+Volunteer senior lawyers under this new cooperative program may get opportunities to do the following:

 - Make presentations in seminars for foreign officials in-person or virtually;